courtsbr/stfstj/README.md

 ?stf_metadata()
 ```

-Suppose now that you want to download all precedents where "Telefônica" is part in the lawsuit.
+Suppose now that you want to read all cases where "Telefônica" is a party.
 You can add the suffix ".PART." to the search:

 ``` r
 telefonicaDF<-stf_metadata("telefonica.PART.")